cosm/pachube_php/README.md

 # PachubeAPI (PHP)

-*This class implementing Pachube API version 1.0!
-More recent class can be found [here](https://github.com/MunGell/PachubeAPI)*
+*This class implementing Pachube API version 1.5!*

 This is a PHP library to interact with Pachube API.